-At the end of the second week I have reached Pemberton which means that 40% of the trail is done.
-I’m actually a day ahead of schedule but I’m not taking that for granted and now have seven days up my sleeve.
+At the end of the second week I reached Pemberton which means that 40% of the trail is done.
+I’m actually a day ahead of schedule but I’m not taking that for granted and now have seven days up my sleeve just in case.

 In this episode I discuss the camp infrastructure as well as my journey from Walpole to Pemberton.